 Externally restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
-Grants and donations received for the acquisition of specific capital assets are recorded as deferred capital contributions and recognized into revenue at a rate corresponding with the amortization rate for the related capital assets.
+Grants, donations and other contributions received for the acquisition of specific capital assets are recorded as deferred capital contributions and recognized into revenue at a rate corresponding with the amortization rate for the related capital assets.

-Revenue from the provincial insurance plan, preferred accommodation, charges to residents at the manor, other provinces and uninsured patients, operational revenue and other services are recognized as revenue when received or receivable if the amount to be recorded can be reasonably estimated and the collection is reasonably assured.
+Revenue from the provincial insurance plan, preferred accommodation, other provinces and uninsured patients, operational revenue and other services are recognized as revenue when received or receivable if the amount to be recorded can be reasonably estimated and the collection is reasonably assured.